northeastern-rc/rc-public-documentation/docs/source/best-practices/shell_environment.md

 ### Sourcing a Shell script example

 A safe alternative to `.bashrc` is to source a shell script inside your runtime job environment.
-Below is an example script to load an Anaconda module and source a conda environment, which will be used inside the slurm script.
+Below is an example script to load an Anaconda module and source a Conda environment, which will be used inside the slurm script.

 Create a shell script `myenv.bash`: